 NVMe over Fabrics

 Non-Volatile Memory Express (NVMe) over Fabrics is a storage communications interface and protocol that was designed from conception to capitalize on the low latency and internal parallelism of flash-based storage devices known as solid-state drives (SSDs).
-NVMe is fast, reliable and a perfect fit for the highly parallel environments of the future cloud data center.
-All-Flash-Arrays (AFA) need NVMe access over the network.
+NVMe is fast, reliable, and a perfect fit for the highly parallel environments of the future cloud data center.
+All-Flash-Arrays (AFAs) need NVMe access over the network.
 They need extremely low latency in order to compete with their on-board counterparts within servers.
 This latency needs to be on the order of 10 µs [7] [8].
 In the future, NVMe interfaces will only get faster and access latencies will continue to drop.

-Cloud data centers are built on converged multi-tenant infrastructure where resources are pooled for lower cost, better manageability and higher utilization.
+Cloud data centers are built on converged multi-tenant infrastructure where resources are pooled for lower cost, better manageability, and higher utilization.
 This means high-speed NVMe storage needs to be accessed on the same infrastructure as virtualized computing and application nodes.
 However, the latency and reliability requirements of NVMe storage make this access a challenge.
 To reduce latency, special host adapters utilize remote direct memory access (RDMA) communication semantics.
 RDMA supports zero-copy networking by allowing the network adapter to transfer data directly to or from remote application memory, bypassing the operating system.
-This is useful in message passing, cluster synchronization as well as storage communication.
+This is useful in message passing and cluster synchronization, as well as storage communication.
 While extremely fast, bypassing the operating system means the network protocols responsible for reliable transmission and congestion control need to be implemented in hardware on the adapter.
 Resources on the adapter can be quite restricted and in order to keep cost and complexity low, some of the support for reliability and congestion control can be passed to the network.

-First generation converged infrastructure focused on providing a large scale lossless layer 2 fabric to support reliable message passing, Fiber Channel over Ethernet (FCoE) and RDMA over Converged Ethernet (RoCEv1).
+First generation converged infrastructure focused on providing a large-scale lossless layer 2 fabric to support reliable message passing, Fiber Channel over Ethernet (FCoE), and RDMA over Converged Ethernet (RoCEv1).
 These layer 2 networks needed to provide a lossless transport because the storage protocols themselves were not tolerant of packet loss and did not provide an adequate congestion control approach.
 The layer 2 networks implemented priority-based flow control (PFC) and quantized congestion notification (QCN) to support a lossless environment for this first generation of converged infrastructure.
 These layer 2 congestion management approaches were not explicitly designed to support multi-tenancy.
 Current cloud data centers are based on multi-tenant layer 3 technology and storage protocols are running over TCP and UDP.
 The storage protocols over TCP and UDP take advantage of end-to-end congestion control to mitigate congestion, but without the additional support of layer 2 lossless protocols as a last resort, packet loss can still be a problem.

 In the converged infrastructure data center, NVMe over Fabrics are specified to run over RoCEv2 (UDP-based) or iWARP (TCP-based).
 If the network detects congestion, it has the opportunity to mark packets with explicit congestion notification (ECN) indicators.
 The receiver will signal congestion notification messages back to the sender so that it can reduce the rate of injection in hopes of avoiding packet loss.
 If the round-trip time for these messages is too long, packet loss may still be unavoidable.
-Packet loss will require retransmission which will severely slow down NVMe storage access.
+Packet loss will require retransmission, which will severely slow down NVMe storage access.

 Cloudification of the Central Office